yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 *Client App* SHALL proceed according to OAuth to exchange code for tokens, or handle error responses.

-# Detecting Presence of Native Apps Owning Urls
+# Detecting Presence of Native Apps claiming Urls

 Native Apps on iOS and Android MAY use OS SDK's to detect if an app owns a url.
 The general method is the same - App calls an SDK to open the url as deep link and handles an exception thrown if no matching app is found.